Voultapher/sort-research-rs/writeup/sort_safety/text.md

 ### Observation safety

 Both C++ and Rust offer ways to mutate a value through a const/shared reference.
 In Rust this is called interior mutability.
 C++ achieves this with the help of the `mutable` type specifier, while Rust builds safe-to-use abstractions on top of the language builtin `UnsafeCell`.
 As a consequence of this it's possible to observe every call to the user-provided comparison function as a stack value modification.
-However, as soon as auxiliary memory, be it stack or heap, is used, unsafe bitwise duplications of the object are performed.
+As soon as auxiliary memory, be it stack or heap, is used, unsafe bitwise duplications of the object are performed.
 If such a duplicated element is used as input to the user-provided comparison function, it may be modified in a way that must be observed when the sort completes, either by returning normally or by raising an exception/panic.
 A benign scenario with surprising consequences would be counting the comparisons performed by incrementing a counter held within the elements inside each call to the user-provided comparison function.
 If the property of guaranteed observable comparison is not met, the result may be wildly inaccurate in describing how many times the user-provided comparison function has been called.
 A more problematic scenario invoking UB would be, a user-defined type holding a pointer that is conditionally freed and set to null as part of the user-provided comparison function.
 If this modification is not observed after the sort completes, code that relies on a null-pointer check to see if it was already freed will run into use-after-free UB.

 C++: